LISTEN: How Michael Cohen Protects Trump By Making Legal Threats

 Conversation between Michael Cohen and NPR's Tim Mak, reporting for the Daily Beast in 2015

-And as part of reporting on Cohen's history of legal threats, so is a previously little-noticed claim regarding Stormy Daniels.
+And as part of reporting on Cohen's history of legal threats, so is a previously little-noticed claim regarding Daniels.

-In October 2016, weeks before Election Day — Michael Cohen arranged for Stormy Daniels to sign a non-disclosure agreement.
-The deal was that in exchange for $130,000, she wouldn't talk about the allegation that she had a sexual relationship with Donald Trump in 2006.
+In October 2016, weeks before Election Day, Cohen arranged for Daniels to sign a nondisclosure agreement.
+The deal was that in exchange for $130,000, she wouldn't talk about the allegation that she had a sexual relationship with Trump in 2006.

 The president denies this allegation.
-But Trump has admitted there was a non-disclosure agreement to buy Daniels' silence.
+But Trump has admitted there was a nondisclosure agreement to buy Daniels' silence.

 Her lawyer, Michael Avenatti, now tells NPR that she was coerced into signing the agreement.